munificent/craftinginterpreters/book/global-variables.md

                | block ;
 ```

-Then we use a separate rule for the top level of a script and inside a block:
+Then we use a separate rule for the top level of a script and inside a block.

 ```ebnf
 declaration    → classDecl